denten-books/plain-text/3-format.md

-has called such spatial recognition, at the intersection of concrete and universal, "document lay-out understanding," which consists of "functional labeling of blocks [...] distinguished in some way by their physical features (such as by font size) and by the 'meaning' of the block [@ogorman_document_1993, 1162-63; @ogorman_document_1995, 82-99 (in the reconstructed edition)]."
+has called such spatial recognition, at the intersection of concrete and universal, "document lay-out understanding," which consists of "functional labeling of blocks [...] distinguished in some way by their physical features (such as by font size) and by the 'meaning' of the block" [@ogorman_document_1993, 1162-63; @ogorman_document_1995, 82-99 (in the reconstructed edition)].
 A footnote, for example, is a block of text that gains meaning in spatial context.

 Furthermore, layout, or the arrangement of "concrete objects" on a page,